hervenivon/aws-experiments-comprehend-custom-classifier/README.md

 ## Data and labels 🗄

 We are going to use Yahoo answers corpus used in “[Text Understanding from Scratch](https://arxiv.org/abs/1502.01710)” paper by Xiang Zhang and Yann LeCun.
-This dataset is available on a publicly shared [Drive](https://drive.google.com/drive/u/0/folders/0Bz8a_Dbh9Qhbfll6bVpmNUtUcFdjYmF2SEpmZUZUcVNiMUw1TWN6RDV3a0JHT3kxLVhVR2M).
+This dataset is made available on the [AWS Open Data Registry](https://registry.opendata.aws/fast-ai-nlp/).

 If you want to use your own dataset, beware that: